About the Rideau

 What sets the Rideau apart from other lakes and river systems is its rich history.
 The oldest continuously operated canal in North America, the locks work today much as they did when first opened in 1832.
 Back then, the Rideau was a wilderness of lakes, rivers and swamps.
 In the middle of this wilderness, with many men dying from malaria, an engineering marvel was created: the Rideau Canal.

-Download the 2011 Rideau Canal Hours of Operation and Fees in...
+Link to the 2013 Rideau Canal Hours of Operation and Fees in...

 Click here for the Rideau Canal Brochure and Map in PDF format

 Rideau Canal Fast Facts